 “This event helped me understand more about STEM and it changed my perspective on STEM.
 I thank all the people who were at the event – you helped me feel comfortable about pursuing STEM.” – 6th grade

 “This experience helped me discover more career paths that can open up more options for my future.
 We don’t always have to be drawing to work in animation.
 It was cool to learn about all the different projects the volunteers have worked on.
 Thank you to all of the volunteers!
 Our class loved it.” – 11th grade

 “Today taught me that I should never give up and to not let anything get in my way.
 I want to thank everybody who came to share what they have learned.
-I also want to say thank you for giving us advice on how to overcome life.” – 8th grade
+I also want to say thank you for giving us advice on how to overcome obstacles in life.” – 8th grade

 “This inspired me because I got to see people enjoy their jobs and show it.
 I also feel inspired because I got to see different jobs and know more about them.” – 6th grade